Madoshakalaka/pipenv-setup/README.md

     package 'requests' has version string: ==2.18.4 in setup.py, which specifies a subset of * in pipfile (exits with 1)
     ```

-## Note
-`$ pipenv-setup sync` command syncs `Pipfile.lock` to `setup.py`

-While `$ pipenv-setup check` checks conflicts between `Pipfile` and `setup.py` (not `Pipfile.lock`!)

-This means `sync` will copy pinned versions from `Pipfile.lock`.
-This ensures the releases runs with almost exact the same dependencies as the dev environment.

-While `check` allows more relaxed constraints (when you have semantic versioning in pipfile)

-There is no philosophy behind this asymmetry and it makes a lot of sense to allow more user choice: add `sync --pipfile` and `check --lock` functionality.
-I welcome a feature request or PR :)

 ## Contributing